liubo404/pivotspring/en/chapter-2/XML.md

 username=prod
 password=prod
 ```
-The value for the properties are loaded in to a java.util.Properties inst
+The value for the properties are loaded in to a java.util.Properties instance